bp74/StageXL_Samples/example/basic/texture_atlas/doc/Readme.md

 The script tags were previously added by the "Uber Simple Web Application" template.
 They are necessary to load and run the code of our application.
 You only have to add the line with the the canvas element and you should remove the line with the div element which was used by the "Uber Simple Web Application" template.
 The canvas element has a size of 800x600 pixels and StageXL will use this region to render its content.

-Next we have to write a little bit of code to initialze StageXL.
+Next we have to write a little bit of code to initialize StageXL.
 Please open the file "main.dart" and replace it's current content with the code below.
 This code initializes StageXL and shows a simple red square, just to see if everything works as intended.

 	import 'dart:html';
 	import 'package:stagexl/stagexl.dart';